mulesoft-assets/template-wday2sap-worker-broadcast/README.md

 # Run it! <a name="runit"/>
-Simple steps to get Workday to Salesforce Worker Broadcast running.
+Simple steps to get Workday to SAP Worker Broadcast running.

 ## Running on premise <a name="runonopremise"/>